We're Exploring the Unknown

 Decentralized Governance is a new R&D field, in which the goal is to reinvent Human coordination.

 DFOhub Works Better With No Owner

-Our aim with DFOhub governance is to lose our founder’s control, and become one of the teams that works to improve the protocol, like how the Ethereum Foundation is one of the teams that works on Ethereum, but isn’t Ethereum’s owner.
+Our aim with DFOhub governance is to lose our control as founders, and become just one of the teams that works to improve the protocol, like how the Ethereum Foundation is one of the teams that works on Ethereum, but doesn't own Ethereum.